General Trail Use Guidelines

 - Knife or multi-tool

-Waid Park now has a bike skills loop perfect for developing technique and preparing you for your first single track adventure.
+Waid Park now has a bike-skills loop perfect for developing technique and preparing you for your first single track adventure.
 This loop is designed for all bikes and all ages and is conveniently located adjacent to the playground.
 This is the perfect place for the whole family to play!
-A special thank you to; Seven Oaks Landscaping, Lowes, Sebastian Ellis (Eagle Scout) and Benjamin Franklin Middle School Mountain Bike Club.
+A special thank you to; Seven Oaks Landscaping, Lowes, and Sebastian Ellis (Eagle Scout).